Razorflame3912/CShell/README.md

  * Multiple redirection
  * Piping using popen()
+ * Writing a commands.txt

 ### Bugs

  * When piping (e.g. ls | wc), a second output is printed
+ * If you are attempting to redirect a commands.txt into this shell, get your umbrellas because it's going to be a storm

 ### Files & Function Headers